 There are a few different price structures for Turning Earth membership, depending on the length of your contract, and how much you pay upfront.
-The first month is £95 when you sign up to one of our contracts.
 Our one-month-notice contract is just £155 per month, our 6 month pay-monthly contract is £145 per month, and our one year pay-monthly contract is just £140 per month..

 Membership includes anytime access during our opening hours, up to 15 hours a week.